 Apps and Online Support Groups

-Baritastic is our favorite app for gastric balloon patients.
+Baritastic is a popular app for gastric balloon patients.
 Created specifically for bariatric patients, their intuitive nutrition tracking, reminders, and other features set them apart from the rest.
-And its free.
+And it’s free.

 On the fence between bariatric surgery or a gastric balloon?
 Learn more about your weight loss options.